-Instead of discarding or wasting game meat, or surpluses meat harvested through nuisance or crop damage licenses, donation programs have developed across the country with the objective of turning the meat into meals for those in need.
-Additionally, hunters who wish to donate individual animals they harvest through regulated hunting are also able to participate in these programs, which helps to maintain the historical role of hunters as food providers and ensure game meat is not wasted.
+Instead of discarding or wasting legally harvested game meat or surpluses of meat harvested through nuisance or crop damage licenses, donation programs have developed across the country with the objective of turning the meat into meals for those in need.
+Many hunters who wish to donate individual animals they harvest through regulated hunting participate in these programs every year, which helps to maintain the historical role of hunters as food providers and ensure game meat is not wasted.

 Most states have a venison donation program to feed the hungry, but the greatest obstacle these organizations encounter is a lack of funds for processing costs.
-Buckmasters Project Venison, FHFH, HHH, HSH, and SAH, along with individual state-based programs, such as Wayside Food Programs in Maine, are attempting to change this by inviting all hunters to showcase their hunting heritage as food providers through streamlining the process of donating venison to the hungry.
+Buckmasters Project Venison, FHFH, HHH, HSH, and SAH, along with individual state-based programs, such as Wayside Food Programs in Maine, are attempting to change this by inviting all hunters to showcase their hunting heritage as food providers, streamlining the process of donating venison to the hungry.

 Points of Interest